7 Things You Should Know Before You Sign Up!

 As we saw (below) in the excellent reviews for TransferWise, some negative reviews come from TransferWise needed to ask for more information and freezing accounts.

-Now this happens with pretty much every good money transfer service, but TransferWise clearly focuses on smaller amounts and easier sign-up.
+Now this happens with pretty much every good service, but TransferWise clearly focuses on smaller amounts and easier sign-up.

-Part of the beauty of using a really good money transfer service is that they become partly responsible for your money arriving.
+Part of the beauty of using a really good service is that they become partly responsible for your money arriving.

 Different banks in different countries have different rules around how much they can send and the ways to fund your transaction.
 This means that knowledgeable and helpful customer service who know the ins and outs of each bank can make a world of difference to ensuring your transaction runs smoothly.